 What is type 2 diabetes?

-In people with diabetes, the body’s usual ways of controlling blood glucose levels do not work properly, which results in high blood glucose.
+In people with diabetes, the body’s usual ways of controlling blood glucose levels do not work properly.

-If you are living with type 2 diabetes, your treatments will usually include both lifestyle changes and diabetes medicines.
+If you are living with type 2 diabetes, your treatment will usually include both lifestyle changes and diabetes medicines.